2019 - 2020

 Welcome to Quartz Class which is home to the oldest children in our school.
 Year Six are always responsible and hardworking, providing great support and acting as role models to the younger pupils in school.

-Miss Smith is the class teacher supported by Mrs Lee, the full time TA.
-Mrs Street teaches French on Wednesday afternoons while Mr Franco and Mr Turner both teach PE on Thursday afternoons.
-Mrs Bull teaches Zumba and Mrs Culver teaches a variety of lessons according to need but often this is Science.
+Miss Smith is the class teacher supported by Mrs Lee, the full time TA and by Mrs Spencer who works on Thursdays and Fridays.
+Mr Franco and Mr Turner both teach PE on Thursday afternoons.
+Mrs Bull teaches Zumba and Mrs Culver teaches a variety of lessons according to need but often this is Science or History.

 Spring Term 2020

 On Thursday 6th February, Year 6 went to the O2 in London to take part in Young Voices concert.
 They had an absolutely brilliant time having a picnic by the River Thames, rehearsing all afternoon and then performing alongside eight thousand other children in the evening.
 Everyone agreed that it was truly a magical and unforgettable experience.

 This term, Year Six are learning all about World War II.
 They are reading an intriguing book called 'Letters From the Lighthouse' by Emma Carroll which is giving them the opportunity to find out about the Blitz and about evacuation.
 As the book continues, there are clearly mysteries developing so everyone is curious to find out how they are resolved.